grinfeld/py_spark_playground/helm/README.md

 1. **Python** - Python installed
 2. **Docker** - Docker installed and running (if building images)
 3. **Docker-Desktop** - Docker Desktop installed and running (if building images)
-   * __Note:__ to use minikube you need to install some local docker repository (ask Google/ChatGPT how to) and change the image parameters in all yamls, scripts and code to use it, as follows `image: localhost:5050/py-spark-spark:some-tag`
+   * __Note:__ to use minikube, you need to install some local Docker repository (ask Google/ChatGPT how to) and change the image parameters in all yamls, scripts and code to use it, as follows `image: localhost:5050/py-spark-spark:some-tag`
 4. **Access to Kubernetes Cluster** - Valid kubeconfig with appropriate permissions

 ## Usage